Kamrudhin07/innosphere-72-SUSTAIN-AI-THON/README.md

 Visual Studio Code

+**NOVELTY**
+1) Real-time Soil Monitoring with IoT sensors.

+2) Machine Learning for personalized crop recommendations.

+3) Automated Irrigation Scheduling based on soil moisture and weather data.

+4) Multilingual & Voice-Enabled Interface for easy access, even for illiterate farmers.

+5) Sustainable Practices with optimized water and fertilizer usage.

+6) Mobile & Cloud Integration for remote monitoring and control.

 **Solution**

 The Enhanced Agri-IoT System integrates IoT technology with Machine Learning to provide a comprehensive solution for soil health monitoring and crop recommendation.
 The system consists of: